 Devices that use light to attract and electrocute insects have not been proven to be effective in reducing mosquito numbers and often kill harmless insects.

 Take extra care during peak mosquito activity times to reduce the risk of infection.
 In NSW, most mosquitoes become active at dawn and dusk, and into the evening.
 Avoid the outdoors during these times or take preventive actions (such as appropriate clothing and skin repellent).

 When travelling overseas it is important to be aware of the biting patterns of the local mosquitoes which transmit diseases.
 For example:

-Mosquitoes need water to breed and some mosquitoes can breed in very small amounts of water, such as in the water that collects in a discarded soft-drink can.
-Measures to reduce the risk of mosquitoes breeding in around the home include:
+Mosquitoes need water to breed, and some mosquitoes can breed in very small amounts of water.
+Measures to reduce the risk of mosquitoes breeding around the home include: